null

 Harvesting and Enjoying Your Herbs

-Frequent, light pruning of your herb plants not only means that you get to enjoy them in your cooking but also helps keep your plants compact and growing new leaves.
-Pruning will help prevent your plants from growing too tall, and harvesting often helps extend the growing period of your herbs.
+Harvesting often also helps extend the growing period of your herbs.
 Keep an eye out for flowers.
-While most herb flowers are edible, sometimes the flavor of the leaves will change, often becoming bitter, once flowers start to form.
-Many herbs will also stop growing new leaves once they form flowers, so pinch them off just below the bud as soon as you see them appear.
+While most herb flowers are edible, the flavor of the leaves can sometimes become bitter after flowers form.
+Since many herbs stop growing new leaves once they flower, you should pinch off the flowers just below the bud as soon as you see them.

-Materials needed:
+Materials Needed:

-• Board (real wood, not fiberboard) or scrap wood
+• Wood board (real wood, not fiberboard)

 • Tools: stud finder, tape measure, pencil, drill, saw, and level

-• Paint or stain and brush
+• Paint or stain and a brush

 Directions: